2023 Half Moon Bay shootings

 Spree shooting in California, U.S.

 On January 23, 2023, a spree shooting occurred at two nearby farms in Half Moon Bay, California.
-Seven people were killed and an eighth person was critically injured.
-It was described as "workplace violence."
-The suspect, 66-year-old Chunli Zhao, was taken into custody after he parked outside the sheriff's substation downtown.
-He lived and worked at the first shooting scene, California Terra Gardenformerly Mountain Mushroom Farmand had previously worked at the second shooting scene, Concord Farms.
+Seven people were killed and an eighth person was critically injured before the suspect, 66-year-old Chunli Zhao, was arrested after parking his car outside a nearby sheriff's office.

+The shooting was the deadliest mass shooting in San Mateo County history.

 Background

 Half Moon Bay is a coastal, agricultural, and tourist city approximately 30 miles south of San Francisco.
 According to the vice mayor of Half Moon Bay, it is difficult for those who are undocumented or not in the country legally, including some of the workers at California Terra Garden and in the city's farming community at large, to seek help from local authorities.

-Prior workplace shooting in July 2022
+Prior shooting incident

-Seven months prior (July 2022) another worker at California Terra Garden, Martin Medina, allegedly opened fire with a handgun at a coworker's (Mr. Yetao Bing) trailer following a dispute.
-Mr. Medina was later charged with attempted murder and criminal threats, as well as shooting into an occupied dwelling.
-Mr. Bing was not injured in this shooting, but moving forward to the 2nd shooting, Mr. Bing was amongst the seven victims.
+In July 2022, seven months before the shootings, another worker at California Terra Garden, Martin Medina, allegedly opened fire with a handgun at the trailer of a coworker, Yetao Bing, following a dispute.
+Bing was not injured.
+Medina was later charged with attempted murder and criminal threats, as well as shooting into an occupied dwelling.
+Bing became one of the fatal victims in the 2023 shooting.

-In 7/2024 Mr. Medina was convicted by jury in July of att. murder with a firearm and premeditation and on 8/30/2024 he was denied probation, sentenced to 18 years in prison.
+In July 2024, Medina was convicted by jury of attempted murder with a firearm and premeditation and on August 30, 2024, he was denied probation and sentenced to 18 years in prison.